Royal Australian College of General Practitioners: CPD program

 The RACGP Continued Professional Development (CPD) program supports Australian GPs to provide the best possible care for patients.
 It does this by recognising ongoing education and promoting the development and maintenance of general practice skills and lifelong learning.

-Medicare Australia requires all GPs who access any Medicare program or service to participate and complete all requirements of a recognised CPD program.
+Medicare requires all GPs who access any Medicare program or service to participate and complete all requirements of a recognised CPD program.

 In the absence of fellowship of any of the specialty colleges, a GP will typically take up participation of the QI&CPD program in order to satisfy medical registration requirements with the Australian Health Practitioner Regulation Agency (AHPRA), the national medical registration body.
 Participation in the QI&CPD program is not equivalent to Fellowship of the RACGP.

 Advocacy

 The RACGP advocates for GPs and general practice, promoting the importance of patient safety, quality care, coordination of care, whole patient care, better recognition and reward for GPs, and investment into primary healthcare infrastructure, teams, training, and technology.
 The breadth of the RACGP's work is reflected by its various advocacy efforts.